dsulfaro/splitsmart/docs/quick_todos.md

 - splash buttons / buttons in general -> add focus color
 - logging out gives errors when navigating away and then coming back to page
 - loading spinners
-- attaching a cb - invoking it or ... || changing state in render
+- make friendships index more efficient ALSO put index in friends?
-- make friendships index more efficient
+- user search - NO USERS FOUND if no users found